metadatacenter/cedar-docker-deploy/README.md

 In order to proceed, you will need the following
 * Root access - used only in one of the steps
 * At least 8GB memory (CEDAR will require 6GB)
-* Reasonable sized free space on your hard drive (in the user's home folder)
+* Reasonable free space on your hard drive (in the user's home folder)

 ## IMPORTANT - Updating environment variables - PLEASE READ
 During this install process, you will need to set or update several environment variables, several times.